Trump administration settles with Latino farm activists who said they were targeted over political work

 The lawsuit alleged that Immigration and Customs Enforcement began targeting and surveilling Migrant Justice beginning as early as 2014.

-One of the other plaintiffs, Jose Victor Garcia Diaz, another former diary worker who had been pictured in a New York Times story about the group’s work, was arrested in 2016 shortly after returning a labor rights conference in Los Angeles.
+One of the other plaintiffs, Jose Victor Garcia Diaz, another former dairy worker who had been pictured in a New York Times article about the group’s work, was arrested in 2016 shortly after returning from a labor rights conference in Los Angeles.

 Zully Palacios Rodriguez, the third plaintiff, was arrested with Balcazar Sanchez after officials used a civilian informant to infiltrate Migrant Justice, according to the lawsuit.